-Broadband speeds are different depending on whether you're using Lightstream, or ADSL broadband.
-For ADSL broadband, it's based on the length of your telephone line and the distance you live from the telephone exchange.
+Broadband speed estimates for standard broadband and fibre to the cabinet fibre connections are based on the length of your telephone line and where you are in relation to a telephone exchange.
 The speed range we provide is an estimate based on these factors.
-Average speeds are based on actual access line speeds within your postcode area.
+Average speeds are based on actual access line speeds within your business postcode area.

-The actual speed you receive can be influenced by a number of factors, such as: connecting wirelessly, the wiring in your home, the device you're using, and the website or services you're connecting to.
+The actual speed you receive can be influenced by a number of factors, such as: connecting wirelessly; the wiring within your premise; the devices you are using; and the website or services you're connecting to.

 Your service can also be affected during peak times.